-First, this kind of thing is expensive.
-Not as expensive as building an addition onto your house, but it’s still easy to spend well into five figures finishing a basement as it’s typically done with insulation, drywall and floor coverings.
+Why would anyone want to “semi-finish” a basement?
+Cost savings.
+Finishing a basement in the usual way is not as expensive as building an addition onto your house, but it’s still easy to spend well into five figures finishing a basement as it’s typically done with insulation, drywall and floor coverings.
 And second, a typical finished basement is vulnerable to serious damage from water leaks and moisture.
 Mold growth and poor indoor air quality throughout your house is a very real threat if a finished basement gets wet.
 Creating a more economical, less vulnerable and more attractive basement is where something I call the “semi-finished” basement strategy can help.

 Basement Ideas: Why “Semi-Finish?”